Offshore oil rigs: Life and challenges

 Contrary to any glamorous notions, life on an offshore oil rig is far from luxurious.

-Every day, workers brave unforgiving conditions where their very lives are at stake.
+every day, workers brave unforgiving conditions where their very lives are at stake.
 The challenges they face are not just physical, but mental and emotional as well.

 The allure of a career in this industry comes hand in hand with the grit required to confront its inherent risks.